gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 It is essential for information extraction tasks to identify important elements in the text.

 * **Stop Word removal**: a preprocessing step involves eliminating common words, such as "that", "is", or "at" from text data.
-These words are removed because they occur frequently in the langauge and usually do not contribute significant information to the meaning of a text.
+These words are removed because they occur frequently in the language and usually do not contribute significant information to the meaning of a text.
 Example: "The dog sits in the door." --> "dog sits door".